-- 1. Perform front office, housekeeping, sales & marketing and food & beverage service skills. - 2.
-Identify the components used in above-and-beyond guest service. - 3.
-Explain the steps required during the job hunt and interview process.
+- Upon successful completion of this course, students will be able to: - 1) Perform front office, housekeeping, sales & marketing and food & beverage service skills. - 2) Identify the components used in above-and-beyond guest service. - 3) Explain the steps required during the job hunt and interview process.